Aliases for ACHE Gene

 GeneCards Summary for ACHE Gene

-ACHE (Acetylcholinesterase (Yt Blood Group)) is a Protein Coding gene.
-Diseases associated with ACHE include colonic pseudo-obstruction and gastroschisis.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Metabolism.
+ACHE (Acetylcholinesterase (Cartwright Blood Group)) is a Protein Coding gene.
+Diseases associated with ACHE include Colonic Pseudo-Obstruction and Primary Orthostatic Hypotension.
+Among its related pathways are Circadian entrainment and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protein homodimerization activity and collagen binding.
-An important paralog of this gene is CES2.
+An important paralog of this gene is BCHE.